pommicket/name-generator-haskell/README.md

 # name-generator-haskell
-A Haskell library for NameGenerator
+A Haskell library for [NameGenerator](https://github.com/pommicket/NameGenerator) NameGenerator can be found on Hackage here: https://hackage.haskell.org/package/NameGenerator-0.0.1